-As most lenders will tell you, it’s a good time to refinance your home and take advantage of low interest rates particularly if you live on Long Island.
+As most lenders will tell you, it’s a good time to refinance your home and take advantage of low-interest rates particularly if you live on Long Island.
 Part of the refinance process includes having your property value assessed by a licensed home appraiser.
 This individual will visit your home and evaluate the interior and exterior condition to determine its worth in today’s real estate market.
 Since this assessment has a major impact on the loan amount you’ll qualify for, it’s a good idea to take all the legal and ethical steps you can in order to get the highest appraisal amount possible.
-Here are five tips to help make that happen.
+Here are five tips from Cliffco Mortgage Bankers to help make that happen.

 Tip #1: Improve your home’s curbside appeal